adriangb/scikeras/docs/source/advanced.rst

 ``compile_kwargs``
 ++++++++++++++++++++++++
-This is a dictionary of parameters destined for :py:func:`tensorflow.Keras.Model.compile`.
+This is a dictionary of parameters destined for :py:func:`keras.Model.compile`.
 This dictionary can be used like ``model.compile(**compile_kwargs)``.
 All optimizers, losses and metrics will be compiled to objects, even if string shorthands (e.g. ``optimizer="adam"``) were passed.